Bob Hackett: Career

 A former county commissioner, Hackett said lawmakers want to do their best to help the local governments save costs and mitigate the financial hit.
 "Everyone knows these big cuts are coming," he said.

+Abortion legislation

+In 2019, Hackett co-sponsored Ohio Senate Bill 23, also known as the "Heartbeat Bill."
+The legislation bans abortions once a fetal heartbeat is detectable—typically around six weeks into pregnancy—and does not include exceptions for rape or incest.
+Governor Mike DeWine signed the bill into law on April 11, 2019.

+Hackett’s support for the bill was consistent with his broader legislative record supporting abortion restrictions.
+SB 23 became a focal point of national debate and faced immediate legal challenges upon passage.

+In 2022, a Hamilton County judge issued a temporary restraining order halting enforcement of the bill, restoring legal abortion access in Ohio up to 22 weeks of pregnancy while litigation proceeded.

 Ohio Senate

 In early 2016, Senator Bob Hackett was appointed to the Ohio Senate to succeed Senator Chris Widener, who resigned.

 Committee assignments

 During the 134th General Assembly, Hackett was assigned to the following Ohio Senate committees: